 The following diseases are present:

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Further health information:

-Traffic Laws: Driving in Barbados is on the left-hand side of the road.
+Traffic Laws: Driving is on the left-hand side of the road.
 Barbados traffic law requires that vehicles involved in an accident remain unmoved until the police arrive.
-Drivers in Barbados are extremely courteous to pedestrians and will usually stop anywhere for anyone attempting to cross a road.
-A stopped vehicle, whether travelling in the same or the opposite direction, might indicate that pedestrians are crossing and you should exercise caution.
+Main roads are generally safe and well-marked, though they often have potholes.
+Secondary rural roads tend to be narrow, are sometimes inadequately marked, are potholed and rough, and have frequent blind curves.
+Use caution on these roads, especially at night.
+Slow down if you see a stopped vehicle, whether travelling in the same or the opposite direction, as this could mean that pedestrians are crossing.

 Public Transportation: Registered taxis and large public buses are generally safe.
 Private vans and small buses are often crowded and tend to travel at excessive speeds.
-Travelers are cautioned against riding in private mini-buses, known as “Z buses,” as the owners frequently drive erratically.
+Avoid private minibuses, known as “Z buses” because of license plates which begin with the letter Z, as drivers frequently drive erratically.

-The U.S. Federal Aviation Administration (FAA) has assessed the government of Barbados’s Civil Aviation Authority as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Barbados’s air carrier operations.
+Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Barbados, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Barbados’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: Mariners planning travel to Barbados should also check for U.S. maritime advisories and alerts.
 Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.